AI systems recommend your competitors more than you.

 A standing protocol, versioned and updated as engine behavior shifts.
 Findings describe observed patterns within a bounded sample — not universal ranking rules.

-Answerability is an independent research practice.
+Answerability is a methodology-first research practice.
 The principal investigator is an economist and AI researcher whose prior work spans applied machine learning, internet platforms, and expert analysis in technology-related matters.

-Engagements are produced as structured research artifacts using the proprietary Retrieval / Trust / Answerability framework, scored against the standing 60-prompt audit set, and reviewed before delivery.
+Engagements are produced as structured research artifacts using the proprietary Answerability framework — scored across its three pillars, Content, Retrieval, and Trust, against the standing 60-prompt audit set, and reviewed before delivery.
+The framework is formalized in our working primer and its three pillar notes.

 Questions buyers ask first.

-Our scoring rubric (Retrieval / Trust / Answerability) was built for the answer-layer behavior, not the rank-list behavior.
-There is meaningful overlap with technical SEO on the Retrieval axis.
-There is essentially none on Trust and Answerability.
+The three pillars of Answerability — Content, Retrieval, Trust — were built for the answer-layer behavior, not the rank-list behavior.
+There is meaningful overlap with technical SEO on the Retrieval pillar.
+There is essentially none on Content and Trust.

-Engagements where the client shipped the priority work orders typically see meaningful citation movement within the re-audit window.
+Engagements where the client shipped the priority work orders typically see meaningful citation movement within the first monthly cycle of Visibility Intelligence.

 If we ran the audit against your two closest competitors next week, you’d get three reports that look related in chrome and unrelated in content.

-It's almost always the entity graph, not the audit.
-Engines that lean on Wikidata, Knowledge Graph, and verified business listings — Gemini in particular — won't surface a company that isn't in those graphs, no matter how good the on-site content is.
-We surface this explicitly in the per-engine analysis and it usually becomes the highest-leverage line item on the roadmap.
+It’s almost always the entity graph, not the audit.
+Engines that lean on Wikidata, the Knowledge Graph, and verified business listings — Gemini in particular — won’t surface a company that isn’t in those graphs, no matter how good the on-site content is.
+The May 2026 Answerability Index wealth-management edition makes the asymmetry concrete: ChatGPT was the systematic outlier across all six HNW buyer prompts, tilting heavily toward trust-bank and private-bank brands (Bessemer Trust, Rockefeller Capital, J.P.
+Morgan Private Bank) while the other four engines leaned independent RIA (Creative Planning, Mariner Wealth, Cresset Asset Management).
+The engines weight different parts of the corroboration apparatus differently.
+We surface this explicitly in the per-engine analysis and it usually becomes the highest-leverage line item on the roadmap: which graph nodes your firm is missing, and which engines weight those nodes most heavily.